DomGambarini/bohemian-mama-pp3/README.md

 - Access to seasonal recipes.
 - Community engagement, encouraging users to share their thoughts, experiences and variations of recipes.
 - Learning and skill development through recipe instructions.
-- An opportunity to upload and share user’s recipes and gain recognition.
+- An opportunity to upload and share users recipes and gain recognition.

 ## 5 Planes of UX